WHAT IS A CLASSICAL PURSUITS SEMINAR?

-The heart of Classical Pursuits small, skilfully led seminar discussions, whether online or in person.
-In these discussions we wrestle with our questions to help one another better understand a book, essay, painting, or piece of music, and, ultimately, to make personal meaning from what we have read, seen, heard, and discussed.
-There are many ways to lead a seminar, but at Classical Pursuits we generally follow the model of Shared Inquiry™.
-You can find more info on how we use Shared Inquiry at Classical Pursuits here.
+The heart of Classical Pursuits is our small, skilfully led seminar discussions, whether online or in person.
+In these discussions we help one another better understand a book, essay, painting, or piece of music, and, ultimately, make personal meaning from what we have read, seen, heard, and discussed.

 WHAT IS SHARED INQUIRY?

 Through the Shared Inquiry method developed by the Great Books Foundation, participants help one another think through possible answers to the fundamental questions raised by a work.
 Participants bring their unique ways of viewing the selection, which they’ve formed through careful reading and preparation.
 In discussion we build on each other’s view’s, supporting observations and ideas with evidence.
-Thus the success of a Shared Inquiry discussion is also defined by the skill with which participants listen to one another.
+Thus the success of a Shared Inquiry discussion is determined in large part by the skill with which participants listen to one another.

 Different leaders have different styles within the Shared Inquiry model, and depending on the leader and the work(s) being discussed, the balance between active discussion and leader-provided commentary will vary across seminars.
-In the months before Toronto Pursuits, or the weeks before your online seminar, you will receive more detailed information from your seminar leader about what you can expect.
+In the months before Toronto Pursuits, or in the weeks before your online seminar, you will receive more detailed information from your seminar leader about what you can expect.
 Regardless of style, the leader’s goal is not to reach consensus on a single “correct” understanding.
-The works we examine are compelling, in part, precisely because they continue to afford multiple conflicting and ambiguous meanings.
+The works we examine are compelling precisely because they continue to afford multiple conflicting and ambiguous meanings.

 WHO LEADS THE SEMINAR DISCUSSIONS?

 If this is your first time at a Classical Pursuits program, you may be worried that the texts will be too difficult or that you will be surrounded by a bunch of PhDs who are experts in the seminar topic.
 Not so!
 Participants, like leaders, come from all kinds of backgrounds.
 Everyone is there to learn from each other, think critically, and have fun, not to show off what they know.